 Vitamin E is found in green leaves and seeds, so deficiency is unlikely when goats are outside browsing on fresh plants, according to Nutrient Requirements of Small Ruminants.
 It is more likely to occur towards the end of winter as stored hay ages and the vitamin E diminishes.
 The amount of vitamin E in commercial goat feeds may be zero or extremely low.

-Although “everyone” knows that selenium and vitamin E work together, most people don’t know that there is very little vitamin E in supplements, such as BoSe.
-The current recommendation for vitamin E is 10 mg per kg of body weight daily, according to Goat Medicine.
-That means that if your doe weighs 100 pounds (45 kg), she needs 450 mg of d-alpha tocopherol daily.
-Vitamin E is normally labeled with IU rather than mg because mg varies between different types of vitamin E. So, 450 mg would be 301 IU of d-alpha tocopherol.
-BoSe contains only 50 mg of vitamin E, which does not even meet a goat’s requirement of the vitamin for a single day.
+Many people assume they are giving their goat a therapeutic dose of vitamin E when they give them a selenium supplement.
+Although “everyone” knows that selenium and vitamin E work together, most people don’t know that there is very little vitamin E in supplements, such as BoSe, which contains only 50 mg of vitamin E, which does not even meet a goat’s requirement of the vitamin for a single day.
 Multi-Min, another injectable selenium supplement, contains no vitamin E at all.

 Dealing with vitamin E deficiency in newborns